alisaifee/coredis/docs/source/compatibility.rst

 ZPOPMAX
 *******

-Remove and return members with the highest scores in a sorted set
+Returns the highest-scoring members from a sorted set after removing them.
+Deletes the sorted set if the last member was popped.

 - Documentation: `ZPOPMAX <https://redis.io/commands/zpopmax>`_
 - Implementation: :meth:`~coredis.Redis.zpopmax`